Welcome to Twitter, and to #ARU10DoT!

 - Add a ‘bio’.
 You have 160 characters to sum up who you are and what you might be tweeting about, to encourage people and give them a reason to follow you.
 Again, a blank or minimal bio isn’t very inviting, and suggests that you are too new to be interesting, that there is little to be gained from following you, or you are a spam account.
 A well-thought out bio is an important part of gaining new followers.
 Have a look at the bios on other tweeters’ profiles, and see what you find inviting or off-putting.
 If you intend to tweet in a professional capacity, then avoid too much about your hobbies and family or quirky, cryptic statements about yourself.
 It tells potential contacts nothing about why they might want to follow you or what kinds of information you are likely to be passing on to them, and therefore why they would want to network with you professionally.
 Some people like to add that they are “tweeting in a personal capacity” or that the “views are my own” to clarify that their tweets do not reflect the views of their employer, although you may feel that this is clear enough anyway.

-People will often view your profile page when deciding whether to follow you, and you might give out the URL to your profile page (e.g. on your email signature or business card) if you want to ask someone to follow you, so it is worth making it informative and distinctive.
+People will often view your profile page when deciding whether to follow you, and you might give out the URL (i.e. https://twitter.com/MarkWarnes2) to your profile page (e.g. on your email signature or business card) if you want to ask someone to follow you, so it is worth making it informative and distinctive.
 It will also be an important part of your publicity if you’re tweeting in a group capacity for your service.
-Today, we’re mostly looking at the information in the tab at the top labelled ‘Me’, which is where people will find your profile:

 You can create more Twitter accounts from other email addresses for other aspects of your life, and it’s best not to mix content and audiences too much – for example, if you use Twitter for a hobby, then a separate account for professional purposes means that you aren’t filling people’s Twitter feeds with things that don’t interest them or confuse them.
 It’s fine to add a personal touch to your professional tweets though!